KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 - The key issue was that of gradient propagation through deep stacks of layers.
 The feedback signal used to train neural networks would fade away as the number of layers increased.

-the advent of several simple but important algorithmic improvements that allowed for better gradient propagation:
+- The advent of several simple but important algorithmic improvements that allowed for better gradient propagation:
  Better activation functions for neural layers
  Better weight-initialization schemes, starting with layer-wise pretraining, which was quickly abandoned
  Better optimization schemes, such as RMSProp and Adam

-even more advanced ways to help gradient propagation were discovered, such as batch normalization, residual connections, and depthwise separable convolutions.
+- Even more advanced ways to help gradient propagation were discovered, such as batch normalization, residual connections, and depthwise separable convolutions.

 #### 1.3.4 A new wave of investment

-What followed was
-a gradual wave of industry investment far beyond anything previously seen in the history of AI
+- There was a gradual wave of industry investment far beyond anything previously seen in the history of AI

-the total venture capital
-investment in AI was around $19 million, which went almost entirely to practical applications of shallow machine-learning approaches.
-By 2014, it had risen to a staggering
+- The total venture capital investment in AI was around $19 million, which went almost entirely to practical applications of shallow machine-learning approaches.
+By 2014, it had risen to a staggering $394 million
-$394 million

-Machine learning—in particular, deep learning—has become central to the product strategy of these tech giants.
+- Machine learning—in particular, deep learning—has become central to the product strategy of these tech giants.

 #### 1.3.5 The democratization of deep learning

-One of the key factors driving this inflow of new faces in deep learning has been the democratization of the toolsets used in the field.
+- One of the key factors driving this inflow of new faces in deep learning has been the democratization of the toolsets used in the field.

 This has been
 driven most notably by the development of Theano and then TensorFlow—two symbolic